b33pbop/tp/docs/UserGuide.md

 # GhostConnect User Guide

-Welcome to **GhostConnect**, a desktop application designed for managing contacts **quickly and efficiently**.
+Welcome to **GhostConnect**, a desktop application designed for managing contacts **quickly and efficiently** for our target users: the **ghost kitchen managers**.

+Ghost kitchen managers oversee the operations of a ghost kitchen, which produces meals exclusively for delivery and takeout, without a traditional space to dine in.

+Keeping that in mind, this application aims to help for **tech-savvy ghost kitchen managers** who oversee multiple aspects of their business, including **staff coordination, supplier management, and customer engagement through loyalty programs**.
+Our target audience values **efficiency, accuracy, and organization**, and seeks tools that allow them to manage complex information quickly without sacrificing clarity.

 GhostConnect combines the **speed and precision of a Command Line Interface (CLI)** with the **visual clarity of a Graphical User Interface (GUI)**, giving users the flexibility to work in the way that suits them best.

-This guide is intended for **tech-savvy ghost kitchen managers** who oversee multiple aspects of their business, including **staff coordination, supplier management, and customer engagement through loyalty programs**.
-Our target audience values **efficiency, accuracy, and organization**, and seeks tools that allow them to manage complex information quickly without sacrificing clarity.

-We assume that users are familiar with basic computing concepts such as **file management, shortcuts, and command-based operations**, and are comfortable using tools that **streamline repetitive tasks** and **handle multiple contacts simultaneously**.
 GhostConnect is built with these needs in mind, providing both **powerful CLI commands for rapid actions** and a **GUI for visual organization and easy navigation**.

+Assumptions:
+- We assume that users are familiar with basic computing concepts such as **file management, shortcuts, and command-based operations**, and are comfortable using tools that **streamline repetitive tasks** and **handle multiple contacts simultaneously**.
+- We assume that all ghost kitchen managers using the application reside within Singapore and only have external contacts within Singapore as well.
+This implies that all contact entries into GhostConnect are to only include Singaporean numbers.

 By the end of this guide, users will be able to **navigate GhostConnect confidently**, leverage its **advanced features**, and integrate it seamlessly into their daily operations to manage staff, suppliers, and customer loyalty programs efficiently.